Haraj-backend/hex-monscape/README.md

 `Hex Monscape` is a simple turn-based game to make Haraj Solutions Team onboarding more fun.

-In the game code, you can find the team's secret technique in writing production code for [Haraj](https://haraj.com.sa) services that help serve millions of people daily in Saudi Arabia despite only having a handful of members. 🥷🏻💥
+In the game code, you can find the team's secret technique in writing production code for [Haraj](https://haraj.com.sa) services that help serve millions of people daily in Saudi Arabia despite only having a handful of team members. 🥷🏻💥

 The secret technique actually lies in the architecture we choose for these services: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

-By using this remarkable architecture, not only can we speed up the development process of these services but also make them maintainable by the whole team.
-This is why even though our team is small, we can still develop services that help serve millions in Saudi Arabia without sabotaging our good sleep at night. 🤣
+By using this remarkable architecture, not only can we speed up the development process of these services but also make them **maintainable** by the whole team.
+This is why even though our team is small, we can still do our job properly without losing good sleep at night. 🤣

-This game was created using [Golang](https://go.dev/) & [Vue 3](https://vuejs.org/).
+The game was created using [Golang](https://go.dev/) & [Vue 3](https://vuejs.org/).
 To learn how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to the game, please refer to [this doc](./docs/reference/hex-architecture.md).

 To start playing the game, please refer to [How to Run The Game](#how-to-run-the-game) section.